 Dr Jason R.C.
-Nurse is an Associate Professor in Cyber Security at the University of Kent and the Director of Public Engagement at Kent Interdisciplinary Research Centre in Cyber Security (KirCCS) and the Institute of Advanced Studies in Cyber Security and Conflict (SoCyETAL).
-He is also a Visiting Academic at the University of Oxford, a Visiting Fellow in Defence and Security at Cranfield University, a SPRITE+ Expert Fellow, and a professional member of various associations relating to cyber security research and practice.
+Nurse is a Senior Lecturer (Associate Professor) in Cyber Security at the University of Kent and Public Engagement Lead at Kent Interdisciplinary Research Centre in Cyber Security (KirCCS), part of the Institute of Cyber Security for Society (iCSS).
+He is also a Visiting Academic at the University of Oxford, an Associate Fellow at the Royal United Services Institute (RUSI), a Visiting Fellow in Defence and Security at Cranfield University, a SPRITE+ Expert Fellow, and a professional member of various associations relating to cyber security research and practice.

 Prior to joining Kent in 2018, Dr Nurse was a Senior Researcher in Cyber Security at the University of Oxford and before that, a Research Fellow in Psychology at the University of Warwick.
 For his research into the interdisciplinary aspects of security, privacy and trust, Jason was nominated as a Rising Star within the UK’s EPSRC RISE Awards Campaign.
 Specifically, his research concentrates on investigating interdisciplinary approaches to enhance and maintain cyber security for organisations, individuals and governments.
 This often focuses on human individuals and users and how they interact with technologies.

 For more about me, please visit my personal academic website here: jasonnurse.github.io